Skip to main content

 ~ The summit of Mount Revelstoke is a 1-km walk by trail or paved road from the Balsam Lake parking area.
 Accessible parking is available at the summit for those with permits.
 Please ask at the Parkway Welcome Kiosk.

-NANCY GREENE LAKE PROVINCIAL PARK (Castlegar | Rossland) – is tucked in the Monashee Mountains, it is a popular overnight stop for tourists and also provides day use opportunities for local residents wishing to escape the summer heat of the valley.
+NANCY GREENE LAKE PROVINCIAL PARK (Castlegar | Rossland) – is tucked in the Monashee Mountains and it is a popular overnight stop for tourists and also provides day use opportunities for local residents wishing to escape the summer heat.
 It is the perfect place to enjoy fishing, picnicking, walking, swimming, and boating (and in winter nordic skiing).
-The special feature in the park is the sub-alpine lake.
+This park features a sub-alpine lake.

 ~ There are canoeing and kayaking opportunities with easy access from the beach.
 Visitors temporarily park and unload at the vehicle turn around.
 From the turn around, it is a short portage to the beach.
 Belly boating is also popular with local fishermen.